jaybihola/JWeather/README.md

 ## Network and Timeouts
+- Auto-detect and weather fetch run off the UI thread to keep the app responsive.
+- IP geolocation uses multiple providers in parallel with ~3.5s per-provider timeouts and picks the first successful result.
-- Network requests use a 10-second timeout.
+- Geocoding requests use a 6-second timeout; weather requests use a 7-second timeout.
-- Errors (e.g., connection failure, non-200 responses) are displayed in the output box.
+- Errors (e.g., connection failure, non-200 responses) are shown via a dialog and in the status text in the sidebar.

 ## Project Structure